jgrospe92/crimes-api/README.md

 - /crimes-api

 ## Pagination
-- You pass it pagination filters to all the supported resources
+- You can pass a pagination filters to all the supported resources
 - `?page=x` for the current page
 - `?pageSize=z` refers to the size of the page